bblfsh/documentation/user/getting-started.md

 # Getting Started

+## Using the online dashboard

+The easiest way to get started with Babelfish is to try the online [dashboard](http://dashboard.bblf.sh/) where you can write or paste your code and run the parser to see the generated UAST.

+## Installing bblfshd locally

+After playing with the dashboard, you will probably want to get Babelfish running locally.
-The first thing you need to use Babelfish is to setup and run the [`bblfshd`](https://github.com/bblfsh/bblfshd) command.
+The first thing to do for that is to setup and run the [`bblfshd`](https://github.com/bblfsh/bblfshd) command.
 Once the server is running, you can connect to it using any of the available [clients](language-clients.md).

-## Installing bblfshd

 ### Prerequisites